TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 - **Ariane133-GF12-68%**: [Link](#Ariane133_GF12_AutoDMP) to AutoDMP macro placement details of Ariane on GF12 enablement.

-- **BlackParrot-NG45-68%-(bp clock)1.3ns**: Following table and screenshots shows the macro placement result of BlackParrot (Quad-Core) on NG45, generated using AutoDMP.
+- **BlackParrot-NG45-68%-(bp clock)1.3ns**: Following table and screenshots show the macro placement result of BlackParrot (Quad-Core) on NG45, generated using AutoDMP.

 <table>
 <thead>